dannyluvvv/customedit-basicbackground/README.md

 - profile modal not transparent enough (WIP)
 - ~~small visual issue at bottom right corner with enter-message-bar and members-list~~ (AOUNK)
 - shadow inconsistencies with the member-list (WIP)

-*a third and fourth version with the improved symmetry will be done, until further though only the current ones are available <br>
+- down left vc/stream icons are inconsistent in color with text right next to it (WFASAP) *a third and fourth version with the improved symmetry will be done, until further though only the current ones are available <br>

 ### FINAL WORDS <br>